Charles Davis (defensive back): Early career

+National Broadcasting

+In basketball, Davis worked as a sideline reporter for CBS's coverage of the 2001 and 2002 NCAA Men's Tournaments.

+Starting with the 2002 College Football season, Davis joined TBS as a game analyst, paired primarily with Ron Thulin through the 2006 season.
+Additionally he worked as a sideline reporter for regular season and playoff games on the NBA on TNT.

-Davis joined Fox Sports as an analyst in 2006.
+At the end of the 2006 season, Davis joined Fox Sports as an analyst.
 He called the 2007 BCS National Championship Game with Barry Alvarez and Thom Brennaman, and the 2008 and 2009 games with only Brennaman.
 He and Brennaman also called Appalachian State's upset of Michigan in 2007 on the Big Ten Network.

+At Fox Sports, he primarily worked on Big Ten Network games from in 2007 & 2008, then transitioned to the NFL on FOX for the 2009 & 2010 season.

+Fox Sports began expanding their college football portfolio and hired Gus Johnson as their lead college football broadcaster in time for the 2011 season.
+Davis was paired with Johnson on the lead crew for college football games from 2011 through 2014.
+Johnson and Davis also worked a handful of NFL games when an additional crew was needed.

 Davis was featured within NFL Network’s exclusive coverage of the Senior Bowl and NFL Scouting Combine.
 He was also an analyst on Path to the Draft, which provides in-depth analysis on prospective draft choices and a look at each NFL team's needs during the off-season with host Paul Burmeister and Mike Mayock.
 From 2007 to 2009, Davis was an analyst on NFL Network's College Football Now, a show that brought fans a daily dose of college football highlights, news and analysis.
 In addition to his duties in studio at NFL Network, Davis also served as a game analyst for the network's broadcasts of the 2007 Texas Bowl.
 From 2007 to 2008, he served as an analyst for the Tampa Bay Buccaneers preseason schedule.

 Davis joined the NFL on Fox postgame show in October 2008, appearing with Jimmy Johnson and Terry Bradshaw.
-He appeared with Chris Rose, Barry Switzer, and Johnson on December 7, 2008 for the BCS results shows.
-For the 2013 NFL season, Fox paired Davis with Gus Johnson on regional telecasts.
+He appeared with Chris Rose, Barry Switzer, and Johnson on December 7, 2008, for the BCS results shows.
 He also called Atlanta Falcons preseason games with Tim Brant and previously, Vince Cellini.

 In 2014, Davis joined Bob Papa to provide game commentary at Super Bowl XLVIII for NFL Films' World Feed.

-In 2015, Davis returned to Fox to join Thom Brennaman and Tony Siragusa to focus full-time on NFL broadcasts.
+In 2015, Davis returned full-time to the NFL on FOX joining Thom Brennaman and Tony Siragusa.